mhrivnak/podset-operator/tut.md

 Initialize a new Go-based Operator SDK project for the PodSet Operator:

-Note: Be sure to substitute your github handle for mhrivnak :)
+Note: Be sure to substitute your GitHub handle for mhrivnak :)

 `operator-sdk init --domain=example.com --repo=github.com/mhrivnak/podset-operator`